-- The ovaries may respond inadequately to the medications used, which will result in the inability to vaccinate that month.
+- The ovaries may respond inadequately to the medications used, which causes the vaccination can not to be made that month.

-- Follicle cracking may be earlier than expected due to an unexpected rise in the LH hormone, resulting in the inability to vaccinate that month.
+- Follicle cracking may be earlier than expected due to an unexpected rise in the LH hormone, which causes the vaccination can not to be made that month.

 What is the success rate of vaccination treatment?

 The success rate of vaccination treatment is around 15-20%.
-If the male partner's sperm count is within normal limits and the woman's tubes are healthy, this chance can reach up to 50%.
+If number of the male partner's sperm is within normal limits and the woman's tubes are healthy, this chance can reach up to 50%.